gautamnaik1994/personal-website/_data/siteData/websiteStaticContent.md

 ogImage: /siteMedia/og-image.png
 cv: /siteMedia/gautam-naik-cv-2018.pdf
 footer: This is footer
-contactMeText: Although I'm not currently looking for any new opportunities, my inbox is always open.
+contactMeText:
+  I am always on the lookout for new and exciting opportunities.
 Drop an email if you have something exciting to share and I'll try my best to get back to you!
 socialLinks:
   - key: Stack Overflow